-A family day out doesn’t need to break the bank.
-So pack up a picnic and take advantage of the last of the autumn sun.
+A family day out doesn't need to break the bank.
+So pack up a picnic and take advantage of the warmer days now that spring is here!

 This rare and atmospheric 17th-century house sits on the banks of the River Thames in Richmond.
 Outside, the open and formal restored 17th-century gardens surround the house.
 It includes a productive kitchen garden containing many heritage crops, the maze-like ‘Wilderness’, complete with summerhouses, and many beautiful spots perfect for a picnic.